russells-crockpot/rollit/docs/general/notation.rst

 Notation
 ########

-Roll With It uses a super set of
+RollIt uses a super set of
 `standard dice notation <https://en.wikipedia.org/wiki/Dice_notation>`_.
 The primary differences are modifiers and substitutions.